 Facial Pixelation Software

-By using facial pixellation software, as found on Digifort’s VMS, you can bypass the need to notify people they are being recorded.
+By using facial pixelation software, you can bypass the need to notify people they are being recorded.
 With no face displayed in stored footage, you will not have to notify the subject you are monitoring.
-If an incident occurs, the pixellation can then be removed on a subject using the software and any follow-up work required can be carried out.
-Facial pixellation software is easy to configure for the installer and easy to operate for the end user.
+If an incident occurs, the pixelation can then be removed on a subject using the software and any follow-up work required can be carried out.
+Facial pixelation software is easy to configure for the installer and easy to operate for the end user.

 The simplest way to ensure you are not contravening new GDPR rulings is to use signage.
 With signage coming in various forms, you can be sure there will be an appropriate product for you to notify data subjects sufficiently.

 Data retention is now also subject to scrutiny with GDPR meaning that each system and its purpose will need assessing prior to determining how long data can be stored for.
 In addition, any data subjects can now request access to CCTV footage providing they are present and the personal data of another subject is not disclosed.
 An administration fee being charged in accordance with this will be illegal after GDPR is implemented and blurring may be required to ensure GDPR is not contravened.